 In conclusion, this paper introduces a novel SDE-based diffusion model for removing multiplicative noise.
 The work presents the construction of the forward and reverse SDEs that directly captures the dynamics of the noise model.
 In addition, it also establishes the training objective as well as multiple different sampling equations based on Probability flows and DDIM techniques.
 The proposed model is compared to classical image processing algorithms, including BM3D and SRAD, as well as the modern CNN-based methods.
 Extensive experiments on different datasets demonstrate that our method outperforms the current state-of-the-art denoising models in perception-based metrics across all noise levels, while still remaining competitive in PSNR and SSIM.

 Going forward, we will explore the application of diffusion steps reduction techniques to noise removal problems.
-While these techniques have been applied successfully in many generative tasks, we find that it greatly reduces the quality of generated samples in our problem.
+While these techniques have been applied successfully in generative tasks, it greatly reduces the quality of generated samples in our problem.
 Thus, care need to be taken when dealing with tasks that are sensitive to small perturbation like denoising.
 Furthermore, while deterministic sampling is usually used to speedup generation, it is a desirable property in noise removal tasks.
-Specifically, we would like the process to produce the exact clean image, not something close in terms of distribution, which is modelled by the current diffusion loss.
-This has connections to conditioning using Doob's $h$-transform, and could hold interesting research venue, we leave it to future explorations.
+Specifically, we would like the process to produce the exact clean image, not something close in terms of distribution, which is modeled by the current diffusion loss.
+This has connections to conditioning using Doob's $h$-transform, and could hold interesting research venue, we leave it to future works. {